glotzerlab/signac/CONTRIBUTING.md

 ## Feedback

 The report of issues and the proposal of new features is very welcome.
-Please use the [issue page](https://github.com/glotzerlab/signac/issues) for this.
+Please use the [GitHub issue page](https://github.com/glotzerlab/signac/issues/) for this.

 ## Contributing code